Eduard Sõrmus: Red Violinist (der rote Geiger)

 Sõrmus was a labour activist.
 He gave a number of charity concerts, the proceeds of which went to help the poor, and concerts to children.
 Near Dresden, there is a children's orphanage which was built with donation money collected during Sõrmus's concerts.

 In the 1920s, he was mainly active in Germany.
 There are several streets named after him: Soermus-Straße in the city of Zwickau, Schumann's birthplace, and Eduard-Soermus-Straße in the city of Radebeul.

 The 1912 Marc Chagall painting Der Geiger was inspired by Sõrmus.

 Late career and health decline

-Sõrmus' performances met not only an enthusiastic reception, but also confrontation from bourgeois circles - on May 1, 1923, after the concert, the Magdeburg police broke Sermus' violin (this episode was reflected in the popular culture of that time - a photograph of the famous virtuoso with a broken violin was placed on a postcard).
+Sõrmus' performances met not only an enthusiastic reception, but also confrontation from bourgeois circles – on 1 May 1923, after the concert, the Magdeburg police broke Sermus' violin (this episode was reflected in the popular culture of that time – a photograph of the famous virtuoso with a broken violin was placed on a postcard).
 After that, in gratitude, he was presented with a violin by Giovanni Paolo Maggini of 1633.
-Sermus' performance was greeted with enthusiastic reception from the audience, including at such prestigious concert venues as Leipzig's St. Thomas Church.
+Sermus' performance was greeted with enthusiastic reception from the audience, including at such prestigious concert venues as Leipzig's St.Thomas Church.

 His last concerts were in the UK in early 1937.
-After that due to the health decline Sõrmus return back to Soviet Russia - Leningrad, and later - to Moscow.
+After that due to the health decline Sõrmus returned back to Soviet Russia – Leningrad, and later – to Moscow.

-He died at the Botkin Hospital in Moscow whilst his wife, Virginia, was visiting her family in Britain.
+He died at the Botkin Hospital in Moscow in August 1940 aged 62, whilst his wife, Virginia, was visiting her family in Britain.